1100 13th Street, NW, Suite 750Washington, DC 20005202.887.6400Customer Service: 800.544.0155

 By Stacy Rapacon, Online Editor

 College is often considered the surest path to a lucrative career.
-After all, according to the U.S. Census Bureau, a worker with a bachelor's degree or higher typically earns 79% more than someone with just a high school diploma.
+After all, according to the U.S. Census Bureau, a worker with a bachelor's degree typically earns 67.7% more than someone with just a high school diploma.
 But not all college degrees are created equal.
-"There are more opportunities for those with more education, but it's not just for any degree," says Joshua Wright, of Economic Modeling Specialists International (EMSI), a labor market research firm.
-"It's really what you major in that makes a big difference."

-For each of the 128 college majors, compensation research firm PayScale provided median annual salaries for entry-level workers (with five years or less of work experience) and mid-career employees (with at least 10 years of experience).
-Workforce research firm Burning Glass Technologies supplied the number of online job postings listed during 2014 that were seeking applicants with each of the 128 college majors.
-Related jobs were selected based on major-to-job mappings from Burning Glass and The College Board.
-Projected 10-year growth rates from 2014 to 2024 and median annual incomes for selected occupations came from Economic Modeling Specialists International (EMSI).
-EMSI, owned by CareerBuilder, collects data from more than 90 federal, state and private sources, including the U.S. Bureau of Labor Statistics.
+For each of the 215 college majors, compensation research firm PayScale provided median annual salaries for entry-level workers (with five years or less of work experience) and mid-career employees (with at least 10 years of experience).
+PayScale also provided “high job meaning” scores, which indicate the percentage of workers with given college majors who say their work makes the world a better place.
+Workforce research firm Burning Glass Technologies supplied the number of online job postings listed between the first quarter of 2015 and the second quarter of 2016 that were seeking applicants with each of the 215 college majors.
+Projected 10-year growth rates from 2015 to 2025 for related occupations came from Economic Modeling Specialists International (EMSI), a labor-market research firm owned by CareerBuilder.
+EMSI collects data from more than 90 federal, state and private sources, including the U.S. Bureau of Labor Statistics.

 You'll find little risk in pursuing an actuarial career.
-These professionals—who work in the insurance and finance industries analyzing the costs of risk and uncertainty—are in high demand.
+These professionals—who work in the insurance and finance industries, analyzing the costs of risk and uncertainty—are in high demand.
 New health care laws and financial regulations help drive companies' needs for their services.
-Their usefulness is well compensated; actuaries enjoy a median salary of more than $94,000 a year.
-For even better pay, an actuarial sciences degree can also lead you to becoming a financial manager, who typically earns nearly $111,300 a year.
-In general, actuarial mathematics leads to the second-highest mid-career salaries of all our 128 majors.
+Their usefulness is well compensated; actuaries enjoy a median salary of more than $99,500 a year.
+For even better pay, an actuarial sciences degree can also lead you to becoming a financial manager, who typically earns more than $116,000 a year.
+In general, actuarial mathematics leads to the third-highest mid-career salaries of all our 215 majors.

 Expect your graphing-calculator usage to be exponentially higher in college.
 You likely already warmed it up in high school with advanced placement calculus or statistics.
 In college, you can expect to take micro- and macroeconomics, probability and risk theory courses, too.